 VA regulations governing institution-approved training of veterans and/or dependents of veterans require that certain documents be on file prior to certification for veteran's benefits.
+1. Application for admission.

-- 1. Application for admission. - 2.
-High school transcript or GED scores, transcript of academic record for each college previously attended, and military transcripts.
+2. High school transcript or GED scores, transcript of academic record for each college previously attended, and military transcripts.

 The veteran or other eligible student may not receive DVA benefits for enrollment in the following: (1) course audits, (2) repeated courses except to attain the academic requirement for a specified grade-level in a course, (3) courses not required in chosen curriculum, (4) courses completed by proficiency, (5) continuing education classes, (6) dropped or withdrawn classes, and (7) special credit.
 All veterans and dependents of veterans receiving education benefits are required to submit an Enrollment Certification Worksheet each semester to the VA School Certifying Official.
 A student will not be certified for benefits until this worksheet is submitted.
 If education benefits provide payment of tuition and fees, the Enrollment Certification Worksheet must be submitted prior to the payment deadline to ensure courses are not deleted from your account.
-In the event payment is not confirmed from VA, the student will be responsible for payment of all tuition and fees.
-Students receiving VA benefits must submit an Attendance Verification Worksheet every two weeks to the VA School Certifying Official.
+Students receiving VA benefits should submit an Attendance Verification Worksheet every two weeks to the VA School Certifying Official.
 The Attendance Verification Worksheet must include the instructor's signature or approving email.
 Failure to submit the Attendance Verification Worksheets could result in termination of your current VA benefits.
 Students receiving VA benefits must notify the VA School Certifying Official of any changes in course load, attendance, or enrollment status within three days of the change.
 Failure to notify the VA School Certifying Official of these changes may result in termination of certification of current and future enrollments.
-Course withdrawals, noncompletion courses, and courses not required for program completion may result in financial penalties including but not limited to repayment to the Department of Veterans Affairs and/or Richmond Community College.
+Course withdrawals, non-completion courses, and courses not required for program completion may result in financial penalties including but not limited to repayment to the Department of Veterans Affairs and/or Richmond Community College.